SarahAbdeldaym/premuim_software_page_using_php/README.md

 - chillerlan / php-qrcode

 ## requirment before using
-please load sql file in phpMyAdmin mannually and install composer by using the following commands in your bash -->
+- load sql file in phpMyAdmin mannually
-####composer update && composer install && composer dump-autoload
+- Use composer to download all the used libraries.

 # team project
 - Sarah mohamed mohamed abdeldaym